An Applied Behavior Analysis Program for Children with Autism Spectrum Disorders

-Educational programming is designed to address individual needs in high student to teacher ratio classrooms; classroom ratios can be 10:1:2, 8:1:1 or 8:1:4, depending on the personalized learning and behavioral needs of the students.
+Educational programming is designed to address individual needs in high student-to-teacher ratio classrooms; classroom ratios can range from 10:1:1 to 8:1:4, depending on the personalized learning and behavioral needs of the students.
 Classroom teachers receive support from a team of School Administrators, Therapists, and Program Coordinators who are experts in providing effective instruction to students with autism spectrum disorders and those learners with similar deficits.
 This includes extensive training in behavioral approaches, structured teaching methods, and academic instruction and our Program Coordinator team includes a Board Certified Behavior Analyst (BCBA) who helps oversee advanced behavioral interventions, modifications, and supports.

 Instructional programming focuses on teaching academics, language, self-help, daily living skills, effective communication, and appropriate social skills.
 Brooklyn Blue Feather Elementary School follows the New York State Learning Standards.
 Many of the students can traditional state assessments while other children can be assessed alternatively.
 Classroom teachers utilize VB-MAPP, curricular benchmarks, and other classroom tools to create educational plans and devise appropriate learning objectives.

 In particular, BBF utilizes strategies, programming, and instructional methods such as: